Hsiaohan-89/Iris-Chen-portfolio/README.md

 ### Design Features

-Each page has consistent and responsive navigation bar. please see below details :
+Each page has a consistent and responsive navigation bar. please see the below details :

 - The **Header** is across the top of the page.
 - The **Navigation bar** is positioned on the right top of the page.
-The bavigation bar is used for screen 768px and 992px and 1200px.
-The screen smaller then 768px will be replaced by dropdown icon.
+The navigation bar is used for screens 768px 992px and 1200px.
+The screen smaller than 768px will be replaced by a dropdown icon.
 - The **Navigation bar** collapses into a **dropdown icon**, when clicked or tapped, opens a menu shows the different category.
 - The **Footer** stays at the bottom of the screen at all times, on all screen sizes.
 Each social link opens in a new tab.

 <dl>
     <dt><a href="index.html" target="_blank" alt="Iris Chen portfolio page">Home Page</a></dt>
     <dd>
- The <em>Home Page</em> main content contain a photo and a paragraph, according to different screen sizes the content will fit within the screens.
+ The <em>Home Page</em> main content contains a photo and a paragraph, according to different screen sizes the content will fit within the screens.
   <ul>
   <li>
   <em>Image</em>-This image is to show users that welcome to my portfolio page.
   </li>
-  <li><em>Paragraph</em>- This Paragraph it's to show users why I wnat to create this place and what's my purpose.</li>
+  <li><em>Paragraph</em>- This Paragraph it's to show users why I want to create this place and what's my purpose.</li>
   </dd>
 </dl>